Putin khuylo!: In music

 Hromadske.TV aired a live performance of the song by Lemonchiki Project in May 2014.
 The rock band Druha Rika performed the song at their concert in June 2014.
 Other rock adaptations were made by Mad Heads and Haydamaky.
 The Kyiv Post reviewed nine video versions of the song and two other related songs.

 In sport

 In October 2014, Belarusians joined visiting Ukrainians in a performance of the chant by "nearly the entire stadium" at a UEFA Euro 2016 qualifying match in Barysaw, Belarus, resulting in more than 100 Ukrainian and 30 Belarusian football fans being detained and interrogated, reportedly on suspicion of using "obscene language".
 Seven, all Ukrainian, were sentenced to five days in jail for obscene language, whilst one was given a 10-day sentence for allegedly wearing a swastika.

 In art

-In December 2022, a statue giving a visual interpretation of "Putin khuylo" was erected in the English town of Rowley Regis.
+In December 2022, a statue giving a visual interpretation of "Putin khuylo" was erected in the English town of Rowley Regis, but by 5 February 2023 it had been removed.